-I spent weeks planning an itinerary for our limited time in San Francisco.
+I spent weeks outlining an itinerary for our limited time in San Francisco.
 We really only had 2 full days in the city and an additional day visiting Napa Valley by rental car.
 Featured below are some of my personal recommendations:

 Powell Hyde line (Green) Cable Car